datawire/ambassador-docs/docs/emissary/pre-release/howtos/http3/http3-eks.md

        nodePort: 30443
    ```

+## Create target groups

-3. Run the following command, making sure to set the variables for your VPC ID  and cluster name.
+Run the following command with the variables for your VPC ID and cluster name:

    ```shell
    VPC_ID=<your-vpc-id>
    CLUSTER_NAME=<your-cluster-name>